WebComponentsGuide/webcomponents.guide/learn/components/index.md

 ```

 This way users of your component can call `MyElement.define()` in a place in their code where all components get
 registered.
-To make your component even more flexible, you can make the tag name customizable:
+To make your component even more flexible, you can make it so the tag name can be customized:

 ```js
 class MyElement extends HTMLElement {